 What is the difference between retinol and retinoid?

-Retinol is a retinoid – and all retinoids are derivatives of vitamin A that prompt the skin to produce collagen and increase cell turnover.
+Retinol is a retinoid – and all retinoids are derivatives of vitamin A, which prompt the skin to produce collagen and increase cell turnover.
 So retinoid is the name given to all such vitamin-A derivatives, which include retinol, but also others like tretinoin, a retinoic acid also known as Retin-A. The real difference lies in their strengths.
 Retinols sit on the milder side, so they are used in skincare products, while Retin-A is very strong and can therefore only be prescribed by a doctor or dermatologist for specific skin conditions.

 How to use retinol